 Changes have also been brought to the Industry Canada NAICS 2017.

-Changes to the definition and boundaries of classes, to some illustrative examples, to exclusions and to the titles of some of the industries.
-Changes that included the reduction of some of the top industry index details, while other industries were further detailed.
+Changes to the boundaries of classes, to some examples, to some exclusions and to the titles of some of the industries.
+Changes that include the reduction of some of the top industry index details, while other industries are further detailed.

 The North American Free Trade Agreement (NAFTA) helps Canadian, American and Mexican businesses and companies to manufacture products and services together and to sell products and services to each other.